Assault on Nijmegen (1702)

-The Assault on Nijmegen occurred during the War of the Spanish Succession, on 10 and 11 June, 1702 involving French troops under the Duc de Boufflers against the small garrison and some citizens of the city of Nijmegen and an Anglo-Dutch army under the Earl of Athlone.
+The assault on Nijmegen occurred during the War of the Spanish Succession, on 10 and 11 June 1702 involving French troops under the Duke of Boufflers against the small garrison and some citizens of the city of Nijmegen and an Anglo-Dutch army under the Earl of Athlone.

-In an attempt to save Kaiserswerth from capure by the Allies, Boufflers tried to force the numerically outnumbered army of Athlone into a battle by luring him away from his strong position, by attacking Nijmegen.
-The operation was a failure as the French were unable to take Nijmegen or to force Athone's army into a serious battle.
+In an attempt to save Kaiserswerth from capture by the Allies, Boufflers, through attacking Nijmegen, hoped to force the numerically outnumbered army of Athlone into a battle by luring him away from his strong position.
+The operation was a failure as the French were unable to take Nijmegen or to force Athone's army into a serious battle, despite inflicting more damage than received on the Allies during the skirmishes.

 Prelude

 In May 1702, the Dutch Republic, England and the Holy Roman Emperor had declared war on France and the War of the Spanish Succession had begun.
 French troops had taken up positions in the Spanish Netherlands and in Germany before the war and were directly threatening the Dutch border.
-An Allied army under the Prince of Nassau-Usingen began the Siege of Kaiserswerth, in Germany, on 18 April to secure the eastern flank of the Dutch Republic.
+An Allied army under the Prince of Nassau-Usingen began the siege of Kaiserswerth, in Germany, on 18 April to secure the eastern flank of the Dutch Republic.

-An Anglo-Dutch corps of 27 battalions and 62 squadrons, under Earl of Athlone, was camped near Kranenburg behind a strong entrenched position, while the French under Boufflers, with 37 battalions and 59 squadrons were camped near Sonsbeck.
+An Anglo-Dutch corps of 27 battalions and 62 squadrons, under the Earl of Athlone, was camped near Kranenburg behind a strong entrenched position.
+The main French force under Boufflers, with 37 battalions and 59 squadrons was camped near Sonsbeck, while another corps under Tallard camped in the vicinity near Kalkar and Caraman and his troops near Weeze.
 In the beginning of June the situation in Kaiserswerth began to get desperate for the defenders.
 Boufflers, with the intention to do a last attempt to save Kaiserwerth planned to force the numerically outnumbered army under Athlone into a battle by luring him away from his strong position.
 For this purpose he ordered a surprise attack on Nijmegen on 10 June.

-Nijmegen, an important and strategically located Dutch city, with its recently modernised fortifications designed by Menno van Coehoorn, was garrissoned by only two infantry battalions and was ill-prepared for a French attack.
+Nijmegen, an important and strategically located Dutch city, with its recently modernised fortifications designed by Menno van Coehoorn, was garrisoned by only two infantry battalions and was ill-prepared for a French attack.
 If Athlone stayed behind in his strong position and left Nijmegen to fend for itself the city would have fallen in to French hands without much difficulty.
+Its fall would have opened up the Republic from the east to a French assault, while a destruction of Athlone's army would have been just as disastrous.
+According to the historian James Falkner a French success at Nijmegen could have decisively ended the war in favour of Louis XIV.